Openbay/natsy/README.md

 RubyNestNats::Client.start!
 ```

-> **NOTE:** You _can_ invoke `::reply_to` to create additional message subscriptions after `RubyNestNats::Client.start!`, but be aware that this forces the client to restart.
-You may see (benign, already-handled) errors in the logs generated when this restart happens.
-It will force the client to restart and re-subscribe after _each additional `::reply_to` invoked after `::start!`._ So, if you have a lot of additional `::reply_to` invocations, you may want to consider refactoring so that your call to `RubyNestNats::Client.start!` occurs _after_ those additions.

-> **NOTE:** The `::start!` method can be safely called multiple times; only the first will be honored, and any subsequent calls to `::start!` after the client is already started will do nothing (except write a _"NATS is already running"_ log to the logger at the `DEBUG` level).

 <a id="controller-section"></a>

 ### Creating "controller"-style classes for listener organization

 Create controller classes which inherit from `RubyNestNats::Controller` in order to give your message listeners some structure.

 Use the `::default_queue` macro to set a default queue string.
-If omitted, the controller will fall back on the default queue assigned with `RubyNestNats::Client::default_queue=` (as described [here](#default-queue-section)).
+If omitted, the controller will fall back on the global default queue assigned with `RubyNestNats::Client::default_queue=` (as described [here](#default-queue-section)).
 If no default queue is set in either the controller or globally, then the default queue will be blank.
+Set the default queue to `nil` in a controller to override the global default queue and explicitly make the default queue blank for that controller.

 Use the `::subject` macro to create a block for listening to that subject segment.
 Nested calls to `::subject` will append each subsequent subject/pattern string to the last (joined by a periods).
 There is no limit to the level of nesting.

 You can register a response for the built-up subject/pattern string using the `::response` macro.
-Pass a block to `::response` which optionally takes two arguments ([the same arguments supplied to `RubyNestNats::Client::reply_to`](#reply-to-section)).
+Pass a block to `::response` which optionally takes two arguments ([the same arguments supplied to the block of `RubyNestNats::Client::reply_to`](#reply-to-section)).
 The result of that block will be sent as a response to the message received.

 ```rb
 class HelloController < RubyNestNats::Controller